 “I tell clients all the time, life insurance is just like car insurance,” says Rose Price, a Certified Financial Planner and partner at VLP Financial Advisors.
 “It’s the insurance you hope you never need, but if you do, you’re very happy you have it.”

+There are many different ways you can use a life insurance payout.
 For Jamie Beth Schindler, a writer in Pennsylvania, life insurance was an important cushion during a difficult time in her life.
 Her father kept a life insurance policy, even though his mortgage was paid off and Jamie and her brother were already adults.

 “I knew about it only because I was managing his finances while he was sick,” she says.
 When he died, half of the death benefit went to his own aging father, and the other half was split between Jamie and her brother.